List of New England hurricanes

-A New England hurricane is a tropical cyclone originating in the Atlantic Ocean that affects the states of Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, or Maine in the United States.
+A New England hurricane is a tropical cyclone originating in the Atlantic Ocean that affects the U.S. states of Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire and/or Maine.
+Due to Geography and climatology the vast majority of tropical cyclone strikes to the New England region occur in Connecticut, Rhode Island and eastern Massachusetts.

-Since record keeping began for some Atlantic tropical cyclones in 1851, there have been approximately 30 tropical cyclones to directly strike New England.
-Due to the unique location of New England, most tropical cyclones that threaten the region tend to recurve out to sea, mainly due to upper-level steering patterns, such as the jet stream.
-Tropical cyclones also tend to weaken upon approach due to the cooler waters of the North Atlantic, which border New England for most of the year.
-Thus, tropical cyclone formation near New England and over the Gulf of Maine is very unfavorable.
+Since record keeping began for Atlantic tropical cyclones in 1851 there have been approximately 30 tropical cyclones to strike New England direct.
+The location of New England means that most tropical cyclones that threaten the region tend to recurve out to sea, mainly owing to upper-level steering patterns such as the jet stream.
+Tropical cyclones also tend to weaken upon approach owing to the cooler waters above 40 latitude (near southeastern Massachusetts).
+Thus tropical cyclone formation near New England and over the Gulf of Maine is very unfavorable.
+However tropical cyclones moving up the East Coast of the United States can rapidly approach the Connecticut and Rhode Island coast before they encounter the cooler waters off southeast Massachusetts and strike far southern New England as a category 3 hurricane.
+Both Connecticut and Rhode Island have been struck several times by a major hurricane since 1850.

 Most commonly, New England will see the remnants or weakening stage of most tropical cyclones that make landfall either along the United States east coast or Gulf coast.
-This can sometimes lead to excessive rainfall, and in rare cases destructive flooding.
-Hurricane Diane in 1955 produced over 19 inches of rain in Massachusetts and contributed to the 1955 Connecticut Floods, one of the worst flooding events in Connecticut's history.
-More recently, a weakening Hurricane Irene in 2011 produced historic flooding in Vermont, causing over $175 million in damage.
+This can sometimes lead to excessive rainfall, and in some cases destructive flooding.
+Hurricane Diane in 1955 produced over 19 inches of rain in Massachusetts and contributed to the 1955 Connecticut floods, one of the worst flooding events in Connecticut's history.
+More recently, in 2011, a weakening Hurricane Irene produced historic flooding in Vermont, causing over $175 million in damage.

-Although rare, several hurricanes have made a direct landfall in New England throughout its history.
-The return period for hurricane landfalls along the southern coast of New England is generally 10-15 years, with up to 50 years along the Maine coastline.
-As of 2022, the most recent hurricane to make landfall in the region was Hurricane Bob in 1991.